PixelZerg/JeffTheAI/README.md

 ---
 ###Acknowledgements:
 - Lucky for the name - Jeff
-- Harry for the "either way, therefore" mode
+- Harry for suggesting the "either way, therefore" mode

 ---